Closures, Delays and Synchronous Learning

 The need for driving slower and allowing additional travel time does not necessarily indicate that conditions are unsafe for travel to or from school.
 It is understood that varying interpretations and opinions exist regarding “right” decisions to close, delay, or dismiss early.
 Before a decision is made, as much information is gathered as possible, and it is made within the beliefs communicated on the previous page of this document.

 NACS decisions about whether school will be closed for the entire day, delayed, or closed early is influenced by our buses ability to safely transport students.
-The decision regarding whether it is safe enough for teenagers to drive is a family decision between each parent and her/his teenager.
+NACS recognizes that it's first and foremost a parental decision to determine if a child should attend school on inclement weather days.

 NACS is comprised of three townships spanning about 108 square miles of northwestern Allen County; it is possible that one part of the district is experiencing safe conditions, while another part is not.
 Likewise, it is possible for other school districts to be experiencing different weather/road conditions than those within NACS.
 To prepare for the possibility of delayed schedules or school closings because of weather/road conditions, please develop alternate plans for childcare.
 Alternate childcare plans should accommodate the possibility of: